 Riichi Mahjong is just one of their many selections of worldwide classics.
 You can play with your friends as well!

-The English version of Yakuza 0 retains it's Mahjong side game that used to be taken out in previous editions of the series.
+The English versions of all Yakuza games retain its Mahjong side game that used to be taken out in previous editions of the series.
 It is a likely place where some new comers may join in from.
 The rest of the game has little to do with Mahjong, though it does come recommended.

 Very simple, free, in english, and has bots.
 Supposedly is efficient on the battery.
 Somewhat small though.